How to Build a Workers' Comp Return-To-Work Program: A Step-By-Step Guide

 - Roles and Responsibilities: Outline exactly what is expected of the employee, the supervisor, the return-to-work coordinator, and the insurance carrier.

 Action Item: Draft a formal Goal Statement and include it in your Employee Handbook.
 Keep the language positive, accessible, and focused on ability rather than disability.
-Emphasize management’s commitment and sincerity, and review it with every employee as part of their onboarding process.

-Step 2: Establish Your Return-To-Work Team and Workflow
+Establish Your Return-To-Work Team and Workflow

 If you are establishing a team, consider including an HR representative, a frontline supervisor, and a member of senior management to ensure the program has leadership support.